EMoetez/EMoetez/README.md

 🔭 I like to explore new technologies and build data-driven solutions with machine learning.

-🎓 I’m a 5th year ICT engineering student at the National Engineering School of Tunis(ENIT).
+🎓 I’m a Data engineer graduated from the National Engineering School of Tunis(ENIT).

 🌱 I’m currently learning more about building AI projects and apps on the cloud, particularly with Azure and AWS.